hghazli56/eng114_devops/README.md

 ### Copying files from Jenkins to ec2

-- `rsync -avz -e "ssh -o StrictHostKeyChecking=no" sre_jenkins_cicd/app ubuntu@X.X.X.X:ubuntu/` - This command was run from a Jenkins Git project build
+- `rsync -avz -e "ssh -o StrictHostKeyChecking=no" sre_jenkins_cicd/app ubuntu@X.X.X.X:ubuntu/` - This command was run from a Jenkins Git project build hence why files from online repo are available

+### Script for automating app to ec2

+- `rsync -avz -e "ssh -o StrictHostKeyChecking=no" sre_jenkins_cicd/app ubuntu@3.249.111.105:ubuntu/` -Copy app code from Jenkins to ec2

+- `rsync -avz -e "ssh -o StrictHostKeyChecking=no" user_data_app.sh ubuntu@3.249.111.105:ubuntu/` -Copy provision file from Jenkins to ec2

+- `rsync -avz -e "ssh -o StrictHostKeyChecking=no" default ubuntu@3.249.111.105:ubuntu/` -Copy default file from Jenkins to ec2

+- `ssh -A -o "StrictHostKeyChecking=no" ubuntu@3.249.111.105 <<EOF` - EOF(end of file: Use this when switching from the Jenkins server to the AWS ec2)

+- `cd ubuntu` - cd into where copy command specified the app to be transferred to

+- `sudo chmod +x user_data_app.sh`

+- `./user_data_app.sh`

 ### AWS notes
 - Naming conventions: `eng114_hghazli_<resouce type>`